 The service platform Task Rabbit (Task Rabbit, 2014), especially available in American cities, has developed a sophisticated system.
-Based on the principle of neighbourly help, Task Rabbit offers help for supermarket shopping, assembling of furniture or small repairs locate in the neighborhood.
-Task Rabbit is based on trust between the a people, which is built up by background checks, personal profiles as well as ratings and reviews.
+Based on the principle of neighbourly help, Task Rabbit offers help for supermarket shopping, assembling of furniture or small repairs locate in the neighbourhood.
+Task Rabbit is based on trust between people, which is built up by background checks, personal profiles as well as ratings and reviews.
 Unlike traditional barthering circles, for example in a number of regions in Austria work with their own currency or time accounts, the Task Rabbit is paid after the task is fulfilled online by credit card.

-This model allows easy neighborhood assistance and inspires trust, but without dependence and fits indidvidual lifestyles.
-Tje task rabbits develop a develop a virtual trust value by the ratings and reviews over time - similar to online shops.
+This model allows easy neighbourhood assistance and inspires trust, but without dependence and fits individual lifestyles.
+The task rabbits develops a virtual trust value by the ratings and reviews over time - similar to online shops.
 The experiences of Task Rabbit show that employees with high trust levels are booked more often.
-According to Botsman/Rogers (2010), this trust value could be similar to the credit rating in the future and uses as an integral part of a personal portfolio, if it's provided platform independent.
+According to Botsman / Rogers (2010), this trust value could be similar to the credit rating in the future and uses as an integral part of a personal portfolio, if it's provided platform independent.